 On Tuesday this week, I'll meet again with each group to check its progress.
-If anything seems to be going wrong with your project, we'll try to fix it at these meetings.
+If you have any changes to your project proposal, bring a printed copy.

-On Friday 14 May, each group will give a presentation explaining its topic and its results so far.
-Each presentation will be only 6 minutes long (strictly enforced), so be efficient about how your present your material.
+On Friday 30 September, each group will give a presentation explaining its topic and its results so far.
+Each presentation will be only 4 minutes long (strictly enforced), so be efficient about how your present your material.
 Not all group members have to be presenters.
-There will be time for 5 minutes of questions for each group.
+There will be time for 4 minutes of questions for each group.
 Your group will be assessed both on the quality of its presentation and the quality of the questions it asks of other groups.

-Submit: Group leaders to submit their groups' preliminary presentation slides by 4:00pm on 14 May.
+Submit: Group leaders to submit their groups' preliminary presentation slides by 4:00pm on 30 September.

-Week Four: Work On Projects
+Week Four: